snehafarkya/Roll_A_Dice/README.md

 # Roll_A_Dice
-## Hey Everyone!
+Hey Everyone!
 Welcome on the board!
-### This is a Dice rolling game made with python.
+This is a Dice rolling game made with python.
 It has unique task on every number.
  <b> Do check it out✨
 ## Table of Contents:
 * About the Game
 * Modules and Functionality
-* Connectivity with MySQL</mark>
+* Connectivity with MySQL

 ### <u> ***About the Game :*** </u>